SPS Statement Regarding Undergraduate Research

 Why adopt this statement at this time, anyway?

 The statement above was proposed as an official policy statement of SPS with the idea that it would be useful as an announcement to physics departments, as a tool to be used by others in defending undergraduate research, and as a possible statement for other societies to consider adopting.
-For a detailed rationale of the particulars of the statement, along with many useful supporting references regarding undergraduate research, see the CALL to action developed by the Physics and Astronomy Division of CUR (CUR-P&A), with input from the American Physical Society's Committee on Education (APS-CoE).
+For a detailed rationale of the particulars of the statement, along with many useful supporting references regarding undergraduate research, see the CALL to action developed by the Physics and Astronomy Division of CUR (CUR-P&A), with input from the American Physical Society's Forum on Education (APS-FEd).

 This statement has its origins in the 2005-07 SPS Council Committees on Undergraduate Research (Committee chairs include then-undergraduate Katherine Zaunbrecher, as well as James Borgardt and Steve Feller), and in an SPS-hosted Workshop held at the Summer 2006 Council on Undergraduate Research (CUR) meeting at DePauw University involving about 15 SPS and CUR representatives.
 CUR had recently adopted its own "JOINT STATEMENT OF PRINCIPLES IN SUPPORT OF UNDERGRADUATE RESEARCH, SCHOLARSHIP, AND CREATIVE ACTIVITIES", which covers a variety of disciplines, and SPS decided that a shorter statement addressing the physics community was called for.
 At the workshop, contributors to the statement's development include past Sigma Pi Sigma President Steve Feller, his former student Trent Edwards, Gary White, and especially CUR Council member John Mateja, who breathed new life into the issue in the fall of 2008 by challenging SPS to act to adopt an official position statement.
 The precise wording of the statement was hashed out at the 2008 SPS Council meeting after the group studied a longer document crafted by John Mateja and others (which we include below).
-CUR-P&A, APS-CoE, and the American Association of Physics Teachers (AAPT) have since adopted their own similar statements regarding undergraduate research:
+CUR-P&A, APS Council, and the American Association of Physics Teachers (AAPT) have since adopted their own similar statements regarding undergraduate research:

 Earlier draft of Joint Statement on Undergraduate Research in Physics and Astronomy with some supporting rationale